Train Your Dog and Puppy Training The Right Way

 I have been fortunate enough to secure one of the 8 places Lez Graham offers for her Accredited Pet Gundog Instructor® programme.

-It will be a fantastic opportunity to train under the guidance of Lez and I am looking forward to starting the programme in January.
+It will be a fantastic opportunity to train under the guidance of Lez.
 This will allow me to develop further my interest in training for Pet Gun Dogs.

 It will be great to have a recognised qualification which will allow me to nurture and support the clients who come to me for training.
 As a dog trainer in Wimborne I want you to be successful and get back to enjoying your time with your dog.